Home > Resources > Recover deleted data files on Android

 Step 1: Connect Android phone to computer

 After installing the software properly on your computer, open it and you will get an easy-to-navigate interface with three tabs on.
-Since you're going to recover deleted files from Android internal storage or memory card, go with the mode labeled "Android Data Recovery" and move on.
+Since you're going to recover deleted files from Android internal storage or memory card, select Android Data Recovery mode.

 Choose recovery mode